Heres Why Donald prevails over the start of the University of Alabama breaks an 18 -year tradition - ExBulletin

 President Donald Trump is expected to pronounce an address to the promotion of 2025 during an event Thursday the launch of the end-of-school weekend of universities.
 And even before his arrival in Tuscaloosa, politics is already back in the foreground.

-While Trumps Speech is labeled and optional for graduates, he attracted the anger of NAACP states and democrats of the college of universities, who plan to hold a tide against Trump Counter-Mally with the former Senator of Alabama Doug Jones, graduate of the University, and Beto Orourke, the former Congressman Whos who took advantage of the national importance in the Texas.
+While Trumps Speech is labeled and optional for graduates, he has attracted the anger of the NAACP states and the Democrats of the college of universities, who plan to hold a tide against Trump Counter-Mally with Beto Orourke, the ex-congress who gained national importance trying to make democratic breakthroughs on the level of the state in Texas.
 An online petition opposed to the address of Trumps collected 25,000 signatures.

 Simply, being president, Trump waded in the same heavy waters as Stephens made in 2007 by putting politics in the foreground of the start weekend.
 What he says can still make waves through the ideological spectrum.